 In addition, please have your uniqname and password readily available.
 Be sure your computer is fully charged (and with enough battery if you are away from an electrical outlet).
 Arrange to take all online tests in a quiet area, free from distractions (TVs, phones, etc.), and allow yourself ample time, as indicated in each section.
 Refer to the links below for specific deadlines by which each exam must be completed prior to orientation.

 Language tests in French, Hebrew, Russian, Italian, Latin, and German are proctored on campus during the 1-Day Transfer Orientation programs.
-If you want to take a placement exam for a language other than the ones listed above, call the department directly to take the test after orientation.
+If you want to take a placement exam for a language other than the ones listed above, visit the website of the department to find out how to take the exam after Orientation.
 Please do not schedule one of these exams while you are participating in the program.
 A list of languages and their corresponding departments can be found online.

 To determine whether you need to take a particular placement exam, please view the Transfer Placement Exam Chart.

 **Students who need to arrange for extended testing time should visit the Testing Accommodation Center for more information.

 Traveling to Orientation by Car and Parking

 Most students travel to orientation by car.
 Click here for complete driving and parking information.

 Detroit Metropolitan Airport(DTW) is the closest major airport to Ann Arbor.

 There are many shuttle services and cab companies that provide service from Detroit Metropolitan Airport to campus.
 A list of these services is available online from the Ann Arbor Convention and Visitor’s Bureau.